blekso/cobe-backend-task/README.md

 # Node, Typescript and Mongoose Backend task for Internship at COBE

 ### Description
-Before running the project user has to have mongo daemon launched in the background!
+Before running the project user needs to have mongo daemon launched in the background!

 ### Installing